 This can be a vegan Easter brunch for sure!
 Yeast free croissants, gluten free Lemon Cake & Pineapple Cream.
 I keep experimenting with creating gluten- and yeast free goodies, something in high demand in our house!
-My guys love bread, muffins and baked stuff and I also like the challenge of making there favorites as healthy as possible.
+My guys love bread, muffins and baked stuff and I also like the challenge of making their favorites as healthy as possible.

 An Easter brunch wouldn’t be complete without croissants, right!?

-I have been wanting to make “healthy” croissants for a while.
+I have been wanting to make “healthier” croissants for a while.
 I did the spelt version but this time I wanted to try it without using yeast.
 I remember how my mom and grandma used to make this wonderful light and flaky pastry, rolling and folding to achieve these lovely layers.
 I always got to play around and “help” out ….

-I did add some baking soda and baking powder to make the actual dough light.
+I did add some baking soda and baking powder to make the actual dough lighter.
 Layers coconut oil have replaced butter, needed to keep the dough from becoming a solid instead of croissant like.
 I did do quit a bit of folding and rolling to get the layers right … happy with results and also that it has been approved by my testing team, that is what it is all about!

 I do have to add that it tastes amazing right out of the oven, so freshly baked is the way to go with these!
-Next day was also great, added some jam to my hubbies and he said it was good.
+Next day was also good, added some jam to my hubbies and he wasn’t complaining.
 I made a double portion of the recipe and kept half in the refrigerator, it also can be frozen, to bake fresh when needed.

 Ingredients for 6 croissants, you of course can double the recipe,

 - 200 grams gluten free or spelt flour

-- 3 Tbsp. hard coconut oil from the fridge, the oil will be scraped so it has to stay firm, here I used the unscented type of oil
+- 4 Tbsp. solid coconut oil from the fridge, the oil will be scraped so it has to stay firm, here I used the unscented type of oil

 - 1/4 tsp. pink salt